 The three main slicers are Lychee, Chitubox, and PrusaSlicer.
 Lychee and Chitubox offer free and paid versions.
 Both offer support for many brands of printers, but the community and developers of Lychee are excellent for troubleshooting and general questions.
 This includes a dedicated discord the devs run.
 PrusaSlicer is open source but requires UVTools to convert the files.

-Most cases of the print sticking to the FEP are solved by decreasing the lift speed, increasing the bottom/initial exposure time, or sanding the build plate is known to help adhesion.
+Most cases of the print sticking to the FEP are solved by decreasing the lift speed, increasing the bottom/initial exposure time, or lightly sanding the build plate.

 If you are printing hollow prints, make sure to insert drain/pressure-equalization holes.

 This can be beneficial for specific models that don't need supports, but remember that the first few layers can have elephants foot.
 This can be mitigated by chamfering the model in CAD, shrinking the model in UVTools, or utilizing extended light-off delays.

 The best method to ensure easy removal is to create a raft within the slicing software that has a ≈45° edge and is at least 1.5mm in thickness.
 This raft can easily be lifted with your finger while wearing disposable or reusable gloves.

 Most resin prints should start with a few heavy supports on the first few layers of contact, ideally somewhere that is out of sight.

 Medium supports should be used to start every other island and should be stair-stepped in multiple directions to provide rigidity.

 Finally, go back and place a healthy amount of light supports between and around all medium supports.

 Resin generally shrinks 1-5% depending on the type and manufacturer, and the printing process can overexpose the resin in undesirable ways.